 Sourdough starter is an ingredient in all sorts of baking recipes.
 Mostly, I make bread with it.

 Usually, you start the night before by making what’s called a leaven.
-Basically, you take a small amount of your sourdough starter and add more flour and water, and that grows overnight to a light, airy, bubbly mass that will make your bread rise.
+Basically, you take a small amount of your active starter and add more flour and water, and that grows overnight to a light, airy, bubbly mass that will make your bread rise.